dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

-All 60 rows survived the merge, now living in one partition instead of three. `SPLIT PARTITION` runs the same idea in reverse — useful once a single partition has grown large enough that you want to break it apart by a finer-grained boundary, without a full table rebuild.
+All 60 rows survived the merge, now living in one partition instead of three. `SPLIT PARTITION` runs the same idea in reverse — useful once a single partition has grown large enough that you want to break it apart by a finer-grained boundary, without detach/recreate/reattach gymnastics.
+(For where this sits in the longer arc of declarative partitioning, PG 10 onwards, see the [partitioning section of the PG 11–18 round-up](/blog/2026/07/sql-improvements-in-postgresql-1118-a-personal-selection/#partition-improvements-pg-1219).)

 ---